The Bible is the most important book our children will ever read.

 My son began reading this when he had outgrown a storybook Bible, and used it to read both the Old and New Testaments before transitioning to the NLT version.
 He loved the full-color features and jungle safari theme which made reading and memorizing his favorite verses engaging and fun!

-Some features include: articles and illustrations that offer close-up looks at amazing people of the Bible and describe what life was like in ancient days, interesting facts that help kids understand God’s Word and the life of faith, hands-on activities to help them apply biblical truths to their lives, book introductions with useful facts about each book of the Bible, a dictionary/concordance for looking up tricky words, and a color map section to help locate places in the Bible.
+Some features include: articles and illustrations that offer close-up looks at amazing people of the Bible and describe what life was like in ancient days, interesting facts that help kids understand God’s Word and the life of faith, hands-on activities to help them apply biblical truths to their lives, book introductions with useful facts, and a color map section to help locate places in the Bible.

 6. NIrV Discoverer’s Bible for Early Readers